Noothowl/Noothowl/README.md

 ---

 ### 🎮 Philosophy
-> “Software architecture is as creative as art — the only difference is that it compiles.”
+> “Porgrammers are creative too”

 ---